meribold/dotfiles/README.md

 <!-- TODO: `## Highlights` section? -->

 There are three main directories: [`home`](home/), [`root`](root/), and [`misc`](misc/).

-*   `home` contains files that should be linked to from `$HOME` and mirrors its directory structure.
+*   The `home` directory contains files that should be linked to from `$HOME` and mirrors its directory structure.
-*   `root` contains files that should be linked to from *outside* `$HOME`.
+*   The `root` directory contains files that should be linked to from *outside* `$HOME`.
     Paths reflect where symlinks should be created relative to the filesystem root directory.
-*   `misc` contains configuration files that don't require linking.
+*   The `misc` directory contains configuration files that don't require linking.

 For example, [`home/vim/vimrc`](home/vim/vimrc) would be the target of a link at `~/.vim/vimrc` and